IQSS/open-source-at-harvard/README.md

 # Open Source at Harvard

-Please make a pull request against [githhub.tsv](github.tsv) to add your project to the list.
+Please make a pull request against [github.tsv](github.tsv) to add your project to the list.

 Go 1.4 or higher is required to perform the following operations: